Handheld game console: Pandora

 The Pandora is a handheld game console/UMPC/PDA hybrid designed to take advantage of existing open source software and to be a target for home-brew development.
 It runs a full distribution of Linux, and in functionality is like a small PC with gaming controls.
 It is developed by OpenPandora, which is made up of former distributors and community members of the GP32 and GP2X handhelds.

 OpenPandora began taking pre-orders for one batch of 4000 devices in November 2008 and after manufacturing delays, began shipping to customers on May 21, 2010.

 FC-16 Go

 The FC-16 Go is a portable Super NES hardware clone manufactured by Yobo Gameware in 2009.
 It features a 3.5-inch display, two wireless controllers, and CRT cables that allow cartridges to be played on a television screen.
 Unlike other Super NES clone consoles, it has region tabs that only allow NTSC North American cartridges to be played.
-Later revisions feature stereo sound output, larger shoulder buttons, and a slightly re-arranged button, power, and A/V output layout.
+Later revisions feature stereo sound output, larger shoulder buttons, and a slightly rearranged button, power, and A/V output layout.